xavdid/advent-of-code/blog/src/content/writeups/2023/4/index.md

         ...
 ```

-1. When we calculate winners for each card, we also add it to the dict if it's not there already.
+1. When we calculate winners for each card, we count it once.
+This also simplifies our `defaultdict`, since everything can start at 0.
 2. We switched to multiplication!
 Instead of incrementing by 1, we increment based on the number of copies of the current card.

 And that'll do it!
 These puzzles have been all over the place with the amount of code required, but hey, [puzzle difficulty is tricky](https://old.reddit.com/r/adventofcode/comments/7idn6k/question_why_does_the_difficulty_vary_so_much/dqy08tk/)!